marcodev01/serverless-martian-bank/README.md

    - This stack provides the base infrastructure required by all other stacks.

 2. **DocumentDB Stack**:
-   - Implements a shared stateful database (AWS DocumentDB) to store data for all domains.
+   - Implements a stateful database (MongoDB) to store data for all domains. (used for showcase only since and cannot be applied actaually be applied with cdk since a paid production plan would be needed)

+3. **Auth Stack**
+   - Provides authentication and authorization mechanisms for the application using AWS Cognito.
+   - Includes a Cognito User Pool for user management and a Cognito Identity Pool for granting temporary AWS credentials.

 ### Domain Stacks

-Each domain (Accounts, Loans, Transactions) is designed as an independent, stateless stack that uses the shared infrastructure provided by the core stacks.
+Each domain (Accounts, Loans, Transactions, ATM) is designed as an independent, stateless stack that uses the shared infrastructure provided by the core stacks.
 These stacks include domain-specific Lambda functions, APIs, and integration with the shared EventBus for inter-domain communication.

 ## AWS CDK